emanuele-f/zdtun/README.md

   - Zero Dep Tunnel requires an enstablished TCP-like connection between the client host and the pivot host.
 It won't work on a UDP connection.
   - The client host is a Linux pc with TUN interface support.
-  - Only one client IP address at a time is using the pivot connection.

-The last assumption implies that, if you want to route multiple devices via a single pivot host connection, you will need to masquerade the devices IP addresses with the client IP.

 ## Sample Integration